RarelyCharlie/rarelycharlie.github.io/_howto/leave.md

 After randomizing your e-mail address and password, save the changes.
 Then deactivate your account as described above.

 ### Deleting your account
 7 Cups' terms of service imply that you can ask for your account to be deleted.
 It is not clear what this really means.
-If someone else reused your old screen name, there could be confusion in forums and elsewhere in the community, so it's possible that your screen name can never be deleted from the system.
+If someone else ever reused your old screen name, there could be confusion in forums and elsewhere in the community, so it's possible that your screen name can never be deleted from the system.

-If you want to ask for your account to be deleted, you can try sending an e-mail request from the e-mail address that you used when you created the account, to: community@7cups.com
+If you want to ask for your account to be deleted anyway, you can try sending an e-mail request from the e-mail address that you used when you created the account, to: [community@7cups.com](mailto:community@7cups.com)

 Mail sent to this address can take some days to get a response.